The Car Connection Lexus UX Overview

 Though it rides well, the Lexus UX isn't focused on performance.
 Its chief virtue is a back seat that's larger than its competition in useful ways.
 It's more comfortable for tall passengers than the GLA, for example.
 In front, passengers get very snug-fitting sport seats on F Sport models, and plusher chairs in other versions.
 No Lexus UX comes with leather seats, though.
 Cargo space is fine with the gas-powered UX200, but hybrids lose a few cubic feet to battery housing.

 Every 2019 UX comes with automatic emergency braking, as well as automatic headlights and adaptive cruise control.
+The IIHS named it a Top Safety Pick for its maiden model year.
 Power front seats, satellite radio, and Apple CarPlay compatibility also come standard; option packages bundles features such as navigation, premium audio, a sunroof, and in-car Amazon Alexa service.

 Lexus says it will offer the car through a subscription model, but no details have been confirmed.